How to Fix WordPress Stuck in Maintenance Mode After an Update

 Use a backup plugin like UpdraftPlus or BackupBuddy to create a backup of your site before making changes or updates.

-Fixing a WordPress site stuck in maintenance mode involves a few straightforward steps, including deleting the .maintenance file, checking for conflicts, increasing the PHP memory limit, and clearing cache.
+file, checking for conflicts, increasing the PHP memory limit, and clearing cache.
 By following the methods outlined in this guide, you can resolve the issue and ensure that your site remains accessible to visitors.
 Regular maintenance and updates will help prevent such issues and keep your WordPress site running smoothly.

-Check another error fixing content “How to Fix the “404 Page Not Found” Error in WordPress
+Check another error fixing content “How to Fix the “404 Page Not Found” Error in WordPress“

 Featured Image : vivago.ai